How much will I earn in IT?

 While these salaries are higher than those for higher apprenticeships or degree apprenticeships, don’t forget that a full-time degree will take three years or more, during which time those in work will probably have had several pay rises.

 Take a look at What graduate salary can I expect in an IT job? on our graduate careers site TARGETjobs to find out more.

 How much will I earn in IT when I have more experience?

 What do these salaries mean in practical terms?
 As living costs are higher in London, Manchester and other major cities in the UK, salaries in these locations are likely to be higher.
-However, across the board, these are good salaries that should allow you to buy a house and have plenty to spend on your life outside work.
+However, across the board, these are good salaries that should allow you to live relatively comfortably and have plenty to spend on your life outside work.